 10% Discount for USPS Money Order Payments!

-Seed shipping is fully underway now and orders are usually processed within 1-2 days.
-We reserve the option to hold small orders when a variety is not yet in until it can be filled completely.
+Items listed as "Ships Now" ship within 1-2 business days (non-holiday Monday-Friday).
+We reserve the option to hold small seed orders when a variety (as noted on the listing as "coming") is not yet in until the order can be filled completely.
 For larger orders, we ship what is available and back-order the remainder.
+Live plants ship when weather and your zone permit.
+By the way, once your order leaves our hands it will be in the hands of the shipping carrier, usually USPS, which is experiencing delays due to high volume.
 If you have any questions, please email us using the contact link on the website.
 Thank you!

 Why not visit our smaller collection on Etsy?
 You will get free shipping with your order of $35 or more!